Manojrampur8/-AI-Powered-Smart-Vehicle-Access-and-License-Plate-Recognition-System-for-Campus-Security./docs/README.md

 * **IP Camera / Webcam Integration** – Real-time vehicle image capture

 ---
+## Project Features

+* Automatic vehicle detection using a camera
+* License plate detection using computer vision techniques
+* Character recognition using Optical Character Recognition (OCR)
+* Verification of detected license plates with an authorized vehicle database
+* Automated access control based on verification results
+* Unauthorized vehicle detection and alert generation
+* Logging of vehicle entry information for monitoring and security
+---
 ## Applications

 This system can be applied in various real-world scenarios, including: